lambdaclass/cairo-vm/cairo1-run/README.md

 To pass arguments to `main`

-* Separate arguments with a space in between
+* Separate arguments with a whitespace inbetween
-* In order to pass arrays, wrap array values inside brackets
+* In order to pass arrays, wrap array values between brackets

 Example: